 Step 6.
-Select the C drive from the listed drives, and then select the Custom size to larger and click on OK to apply the change.
-Here you can set it base on your actual situation.
+Select the C drive from the listed drives, and then select Custom size to larger and click on OK to apply the change.
+Here you can set it based on your actual situation.

-Once down, reboot your computer and check if hardware reserved RAM Windows 10 is resolved.
+Once done, reboot your computer and check if hardware reserved RAM Windows 10 is resolved.

 Fix 4.
 Update BIOS